Trauma Therapy Goals: What To Expect After Trauma Treatment

 Trauma therapy is a type of talk therapy that is primarily designed to help people manage the impact of trauma on their lives.
 A trauma therapist is typically trained to help people process dangerous, abusive, scary, or life-threatening experiences.
 There are different types of trauma therapy to help people overcome these challenges, including cognitive behavioral therapy, narrative therapy, and eye movement desensitization and reprocessing.

-Types of trauma therapy and their objectives
+Trauma therapy goals: Types of trauma therapy and their objectives

 In the first 48 hours after a traumatic event, interventions usually focus on meeting basic needs, like food, shelter, and water, to provide support and instill a sense of safety.
 Mental health interventions in this phase typically aim to provide a calm, supportive, and caring environment and lay the foundation for psychological recovery.
 Beyond the initial trauma response, other interventions are likely to be needed.

 PTSD treatment goals usually depend on the person’s treatment plan and the type of treatment they’re seeking.
-Here are some common approaches to trauma therapy and their primary goals.
+Here are some common approaches to trauma therapy and their primary treatment goals.

 Cognitive behavioral therapy

-Cognitive behavioral therapy, or CBT, is generally based on the idea that thoughts, emotions, and behaviors are all connected, and that changing one's thoughts can affect their behavior.
+Cognitive behavioral therapy, or CBT, is generally based on the idea that thoughts, emotions, and behaviors are all connected and that changing one's thoughts can affect their behavior.
 There are several varieties of CBT, including the following:

 - Cognitive processing therapy (CPT): CPT is a 12-session treatment approach for groups or individuals.
 It usually combines elements of exposure therapy and CBT.
 According to the National Center for PTSD, the main goal of CPT is to “identify the patient's stuck points and, through cognitive restructuring, help the patient to arrive at more accurate, balanced interpretations of the event.”